Dentures – Glastonbury, CT

 Extensive Tooth Loss?
 Dentures Save the Day!

-For hundreds of years, people have used dentures in some form or another to replace missing teeth and improve their oral functioning and health.
+For hundreds of years, people have used dentures in some form or another to replace missing teeth and improve their oral function and health.
 In fact, George Washington’s dentures have become a common historical talking point!
 (They were made of ivory, not wood!)
-But while his dentures were made from a variety of heavy and not necessarily comfortable or attractive materials, the modern dentures and partials we can craft for you at Glastonbury Dental Associates will work well for your comfort, your appearance, your function, and your budget!
+While his dentures were made from a variety of heavy and not necessarily comfortable or attractive materials, the modern dentures and partials we can craft for you at Glastonbury Dental Associates will work well for your comfort, appearance, function, and budget!